 License issued for $1B Montana power storage project

-There are 10 comments on the Valley Morning Star story from Thursday Dec 22, titled License issued for $1B Montana power storage project.
-In it, Valley Morning Star reports that:
+There are 10 comments on the Kansas City Nursing News story from Friday, titled License issued for $1B Montana power storage project.
+In it, Kansas City Nursing News reports that:

 |